Colombia 2019

 Stefano's Bistro

-Uber'd from the boat dock for one last meal in Cartagena before our flight to the mountains.
-Stumbled into this cozy little place where I tried Colombia's national drink, Aguardiente.
+After our island getaway, it was back to the mainland where, upon returning, we immediately took an Uber from the boat dock for one last meal in Cartagena.
+We had a couple hours to kill before our flight to the mountains, and we thought it best to knock out one more round of food.
+Eventually, we stumbled into this cozy little place where, in addition to more ceviche and other treats, I tried Colombia's national drink, Aguardiente.
 Even though it's called "fire water" it's really not that strong.
-The TV on the wall had news showing us that there was flooding and landslides where we were going.
-So, we would just have to wait and see how it all worked out.
-Until then, more beer and ceviche. https://en.stefanosbistro.com/
+Meanwhile, the TV on the wall had the news on which - ha ha weeee - was showing us that there was extreme flooding and landslides in the exact area where we were going.

 Avianca #9789

-First we had to go from Cartagena to Bogota.
-Its a short flight.
+Our flight wasn't cancelled, so that was a positive start.
+At least not the first leg where we had to go from Cartagena to Bogota.
+It's a short flight.

 Avianca #9417